ZakBastiani/MachineLearning/SVM/README.md

 This folder contains two SVM methods.
 Both of them follow a stand set up of declearing the model and passing in the test data, followed by asking to make predictions.
+Use ruh.sh to run the test file, which will run all of the questions detailed in the assignment.

 primSVM: